blessinvarkey/musings/README.md

 Full list of AWS Sagemaker's built in Algorithms can be found [here](https://docs.aws.amazon.com/sagemaker/latest/dg/algos.html).

+### Steps involved
-Download or otherwise retrieve the data.
+1. Download or retrieve the data.
-Process / Prepare the data.
+2. Process / Prepare the data.
-Upload the processed data to S3.
+3. Upload the processed data to S3.
-Train a chosen model.
+4. Train a chosen model.
-Test the trained model (using [batch transform](https://docs.aws.amazon.com/sagemaker/latest/dg/how-it-works-batch.html) job).
+5. Test the trained model (using [batch transform](https://docs.aws.amazon.com/sagemaker/latest/dg/how-it-works-batch.html) job).
-Deploy the trained model.
+6. Deploy the trained model.
-Use the deployed model.
+7. Use the deployed model.

 ### Terminologies